hgb2/PSAS-Capstone/documents/Design.md

     OUTPUTS: Errors if direction is invalid or underlying library has problems.

     Create a new pin using the pin number and direction as inputs to the embedded GPIO library.
-    Add the pin to the linked list.
+    Add the pin to the container.
 END FUNCTION